Department of Labor Logo United States Department of Labor

 Net birth-death revisions

 The difference between CES estimates and the population employment results from various sources.
 Disaggregating it into its components is complex.
-Both data sources are subject to nonresponse and reporting error.
+Both data sources are subject to nonresponse error and reporting error.
 Additionally, the CES estimates are subject to sampling error and business birth and death modeling error.

 The CES sample alone is not sufficient for estimating the total nonfarm employment level because each month, new establishments generate employment that cannot be captured through the sample.
 There is an unavoidable lag between an establishment opening for business and its appearance on the CES sample frame.
 The sample frame is built from UI quarterly tax records.
 These records cover virtually all U.S. employers and include business births, but they only become available for updating the CES sampling frame 7 to 9 months after the reference month.
 After the births appear on the frame, there is also time required for sampling, contacting, and soliciting cooperation from the establishments, and verifying the initial data provided.
 In practice, BLS cannot sample and begin to collect data from new establishments until they are at least a year old.